-Why the Chicken Crossed the RoadPosted over 5 years ago by Holly
+Why the Chicken Crossed the RoadPosted almost 6 years ago by Holly

 WHY DID THE CHICKEN CROSS THE ROAD?-- Dog Trainer Edition

 Pavlov: We fed the chicken on the opposite

 side of the road each day at 4 p.m. until the chicken’s autonomic

 system actually began causing the chicken to cross the road at 4 p.m.

 B.F.
 Skinner: On prior occasions when the chicken voluntarily crossed the road, this behavior was followed immediately by a reinforcing consequence.

 Cesar Milan: I loomed over, "sst!"-ed, poked, and intimidated the chicken until it hurried across the road in a calm, submissive state because it understood from my energy that I am a strong leader.

 Barbara Woodhouse: You just say, “Walkies” with the right accent and place a crumpet on the other side of the road.